Congressional District # 04

 In September 1984, the United States Environmental Protection Agency (EPA) placed the Moss-American (Kerr-McGee Oil Co.) site on the Superfund National Priorities List.

-Cleanup work at the Moss-Amercian site is being conducted under a combination of federal and state actions and by potentially responsible party (PRP) actions under federal and state oversight.
+The Moss-Amercian site is being addressed under a combination of federal and state actions and by potentially responsible party (PRP) actions under federal and state oversight.

 Threats and Contaminants

 Groundwater samples taken at the Moss-American site showed elevated levels of volatile organic compounds (VOCs) and polycyclic aromatic hydrocarbons (PAHs).
 Free-standing creosote or an oil sheen was observed in three monitoring well samples; similar observations were noted in eight test pits dug at the site.
 Contaminants that were found in the soil in the processing area and vicinity, the treated wood storage area, and the northeast and southeast landfills include components of creosote: PAHs and benzene, ethylbenzene, toluene, and xylene (BTEX compounds).
 PAHs were detected in a ditch that drains water from the site to the Little Menomonee River and have been detected in river sediment.